ehlesp/smallab-k8s-pve-guide/G043 - System update 02 ~ Updating Proxmox VE.md

 ![PVE node Summary tab Package versions button](images/g043/pve_summary_pkg_versions_btn.webp "PVE node Summary tab Package versions button")

-Click on this `Package versions` button, and first you will be greeted by the warning about not having a "valid subscription" (a paid one) for enterprise updates:
+Click on this `Package versions` button, and first you are greeted by the warning about not having a "valid subscription" (a paid one) for enterprise updates:

 > [!IMPORTANT]
 > **The `Package versions` button does not work when the `No valid subscription` is disabled**\